flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 ## Implement custom Processors

 As we have mentioned, users need to write their own logic in processors for each job.
-Currently, AIFlow supports `bash`, `python` and `flink` processors.
+Currently, AIFlow provides `bash`, `python` and `flink` processors.

 The following codes are the `DatasetReader` processor whose type is `python`: